(

 chip manufacturing.

-ASML Makes EUV Machines
+ASML Makes Them

-ASML is the only manufacturer that makes extreme ultraviolet (EUV) light machines, which at the size of a city bus weigh in at 200 tons and cost $300 million and more.
+Using tens of thousands of parts from hundreds of vendors, the machines are the size of a city bus.
+They weigh in around 180 tons and cost $300 million and more.
 The massive weight is required to keep the machine steady as it moves the wafer quickly to its next position while maintaining an accuracy of two nanometers.
-Each layer in the chip must be aligned perfectly over the previous one.
-(Images courtesy of ASML.)
+Each layer in the chip must be aligned perfectly over the previous one (see

 Generating and Focusing EUV Light